pippim/pippim.github.io/stack.md

 It's a good idea to set the record limit to 10 or so for your first few trials.

-You can view the [`stack-to-blog.py` script here](https://github.com/pippim/pippim.github.io/blob/main/sede/stack-to-blog.py).
+You can view the [`stack-to-blog.py` script here 🔗](https://github.com/pippim/pippim.github.io/blob/main/sede/stack-to-blog.py).

 Review the subsections below for fine-tuning your Stack Exchange to Jekyll Blog Post conversion.
 They are: